 May, Eastbourne

-A three day event on the Western Lawns showcasing all things beer and cider including cask ciders, craft beers from a KeyKeg bar and real ales.
+A three day event on the Western Lawns showcasing all things beer and cider, including cask ciders, craft beers from a KeyKeg bar and real ales.
 Members of CAMRA, which supports the event, will be on hand to guide visitors through the carefully selected beers, ciders and ales available.
 There are also gins, wines, prosecco and cocktails on offer plus tasty food stalls and pop-up retailers, all to the backdrop of a fantastic musical line up.

 Taste of the Caribbean Food & Drink Festival

-May – Crawley, July – Brighton and September – Haywards Heath
+May – Crawley, July – Brighton and September – Haywards Heath (TBC for 2026)

 A fantastic celebration of different cultures and amazing cuisines, at this festival you’ll find multiple street food traders selling hot food, desserts, take home produce, cultural crafts as well as non food products.
 And of course, there is live music, cooking demonstrations, eating competitions, funfair rides and activities for the children.